gzg1500521074/react-comments-section/README.md

 # @guozg/react-comments-section

-On the basis of the original components of the react-comments-section, three global attributes have been added: replyBtnText, inputPlaceholder, and submitBtnText to facilitate further customization.
+On the basis of the original components of the react-comments-section, four global attributes have been added: replyBtnText, cancelBtnText, inputPlaceholder, and submitBtnText to facilitate further customization.

 Special thanks for the reference: [react-comments-section](https://github.com/RiyaNegi/react-comments-section)

 ## Features

 - replyBtnText: reply button text
+- cancelBtnText: cancel button text
 - inputPlaceholder: input box placeholder
 - submitBtnText: submit button text